ColorlessSaber/WalkmanPlaylistManager/README.md

 <!-- License -->
 ## License
-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See 'LICENSE.txt' for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>